-- Heat the Wok (or frying pan) with sesame oil, and put garlic and ginger; stir fry just for few seconds and until fragrant and don NOT let it burn (so medium heat is fine)
+Heat the Wok (or frying pan) with sesame oil, and put garlic and ginger; stir-fry just for few seconds and until fragrant and do NOT let it burn (so medium heat is fine)

-- Add ground beef or pork, and while you stir fry it break the lumps; Cook until it start to brown.
+Add ground beef or pork, and while you stir fry it break the lumps; Cook until it starts to brown.

-- Serve it hot with rice or egg noddles.
+Serve it hot with rice or egg noodles.

 Sichuan peppercorns are not related in any way to black peppercorns, therefore they should not be confused one for another.
 Sichuan Peppercorns belong to rue or citrus family.
 They have a unique aroma and gives you numbness in the mouth.
 Most of the times seedpods should be toasted and grounded/crushed and often added in the recipe the last minute.
 You can find them in Chinese markets, Asian markets and/or online.
 Mapo Tofu is nothing without a second star (ingredient) of this dish Chili Bean Paste or Doubanjiang.